 The recommended frequency of supervision meetings is half an hour every two weeks for a full-time candidate and every four weeks for a part-time candidate.
 The supervisor should maintain a record of supervision meetings, consisting of the date of consultation, the issues considered and the decisions reached.
 These records are important memoranda in reviewing supervisory arrangements.
 More information about supervision can be found on the Graduate Research Hub Working with my supervisors web page.

 Throughout their candidature students can expect support and guidance to be readily available from their school.
 If problems arise between candidates and their supervisor that cannot be resolved by consultation, the postgraduate coordinator or Head of School should be consulted.
-If a complex problem cannot be resolved satisfactorily within the school, candidates may seek additional advice from Graduate Research Hub Working with my supervisors web page or contact the Faculty of Arts.
+If a complex problem cannot be resolved satisfactorily within the school, candidates may seek additional advice from Graduate Research Hub Working with my supervisors web page or visit the Faculty of Arts Contact us web page.
 The University of Melbourne Graduate Student Association is the representative body for postgraduate students and provides advice, support and specialised assistance for the satisfactory resolution of grievances.

 The principal supervisor for a research candidate must be a staff member of the University who has sole responsibility for the supervision of the thesis, however it may be desirable for the student to have more than one supervisor.
 An external supervisor will not normally be approved as the sole or principal supervisor but one may be appointed with the approval of the Head of School.

 These principles should be read in conjunction with 'responsibilities of academic schools' on the Candidature guidelines web page.
 They are intended as a guide to overcoming problems which are known to impede progress.

 - Supervisors undertaking research supervision for the first time will not usually be appointed sole supervisor